BIOLOGY FOR LIFE

 In most research settings, there are two very distinct types of hypotheses:

 • the research/experimental hypothesis - a statement of an expected or predicted relationship between two or more variables.
 It’s what the experimenter believes will happen in the research study.
 This hypothesis sets the stage to design a study to collect data to test its truth or falsity.
-In your IA, the research hypothesis is usually written at the end of your background information.

 • the statistical hypotheses - the null and alternative hypothesis of inferential statistical tests.
 The statistical hypotheses are statements about whether a pattern/trend/difference is SIGNIFICANT (meaning, likely due to more than chance in sampling).
 The statistical hypotheses do not necessarily provide support for or against the research hypothesis that was tested.
 They just indicate whether chance alone likely could be the reason for the results.